Yandex Cloud

 • deadline_ms: Unix timestamp of when the function times out, in ms. The get_remaining_time_in_millis() function returns the interval between this timestamp and the current time.

-• memory_limit_in_mb: Amount of memory specified when creating the version, MB.
+• memory_limit_in_mb: Amount of memory specified when creating the version, in MB.

 • request_id: Request ID.

-• token: Parameters for authentication in the APIs of Yandex Cloud services.
+• token: Parameters for authentication with the Yandex Cloud APIs.

 The context also contains the following helper methods: